csc-training/elements-of-hpc/intro/how-hpc-has-changed-the-world.md

   - etc.
 - application software

-IN what follows some of the above aspects are described in more detail.
+In what follows some of the above aspects are described in more detail.